Boundary and polling place reviews

 You are here

-Polling district review 2018 - 2020
+Polling district review 2023 - 2025

 In accordance with Section 17 of the Electoral Registration and Administration Act 2013, every council in England and Wales must undertake and complete a compulsory review of all the polling districts and polling places in its area, within a 16-month period commencing from 1 October every five years.
-The last compulsory review in Ipswich was completed in November 2020 and the recommendations can be found at the bottom of this page.
+The last compulsory review in Ipswich was completed in 2020 and the recommendations can be found at the bottom of this page.

-Ipswich Borough currently has 16 wards, split into 70 polling districts, 70 polling places and 73 polling stations.
+Ipswich Borough currently has 16 wards, split into 70 polling districts, 52 polling places and 72 polling stations.

 The review will look at:

-• Electorate equality within polling districts.
+• Electorate (the number of electors) equality within polling districts.

 • Suitability of polling places – including quantity, location, size, availability, facilities and accessibility.